great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations.rst

             Add the following attributes to your Expectation class:

            - **Metric Dependencies** - A tuple consisting of the names of all metrics necessary to evaluate the Expectation.
+Using this shortcut tuple will provide the dependent metric with the same domain kwargs and value kwargs as the Expectation.
            - **Success Keys** - A tuple consisting of values that must / could be provided by the user and defines how the Expectation evaluates success.
            - **Default Kwarg Values (Optional)**  -  Default values for success keys and the defined domain, among other values.